bazel-ios/rules_ios/docs/index_while_building.md

 index-store-path.
-When using a transient per-swift-library index, it writes O( M imports * N libs) indexer data and slows down compilation significantly: to the tune of 300% slow down and 6GB+ index data in benchmarks. `rules_swift` likes to use per `swift_library` data in order to remote cache indexes `rules_ios` uses a per `apple_library` index to reduce `index-import` wallclock time.
+When using a transient per-swift-library index, it writes O( M imports * N libs) indexer data and slows down compilation significantly: to the tune of 300% slow down and 6GB+ index data in benchmarks. `rules_swift` likes to use per `swift_library` data in order to remote cache indexes.
+`rules_ios` uses a per `apple_library` index to reduce `index-import` wallclock time.
 Adding "Index while building" to Bazel needs special consideration to both preserve performance characteristics of the original architecture of a